AndersenAlexander/goit-neo-react-hw-module7/README.md

 ## License
 This project is licensed under the MIT License.

-    ```pgsql
 Simply copy and paste the content above into a `README.md` file in your repository.
 You can customize sections (such as the live URL under Deploy) as needed.